Showcases, Combines, & Camps: 2019 Update

 Collegiate Exposure Camps

-These privately-offered 3-, 4- or 5-day camps immerse prospective student-athletes into a simulated atmosphere of what it means to be a college tennis player, including on- and off-court training plus classroom time.
+These privately-offered 2-, 3- or 4-day camps immerse prospective student-athletes into a simulated atmosphere of what it means to be a college tennis player, including on- and off-court training plus classroom time.
 They are geared toward players entering grades 8-12 and are held on college campuses staffed with variety of college coaches who work with the players in groups and individually.
 Participants can either come each day or stay overnight.
-The cost ranges from $850 to $1400 (plus an additional $100 for overnight campers) depending on the length of the camp.
+The cost ranges from $699 to $1400 depending on the length of the camp.
 Enrollment is limited to a maximum of 5 players per court and is done on a first-come first-served basis.
 The 2019 dates are as follows:

 Coaches attend from almost every level of college tennis who are not only there to help the campers but who are also looking to recruit players.
 Since the recruiting process now starts as early as 9th grade, the opportunity to begin exploring and thinking about the college process and college tennis is invaluable for both older and younger players.
 The camp is a great tool for coaches to get to know your player’s personality, see how he/she interacts with peers, and how he/she trains and competes.